 An eminent English Mint official, who prides himself on his ability as a coiner, states that England at the present time is losing a million a year on silver money, and that the calling in of the condemned half sovereign will cost her \$250,000 a year for some years.
-The recoining of old so rereigns into new ones also entails a heavy loss.
-The only paying department at the Royal Mint is that from which the bronze coinage is issmed, and that shows an annual profit of \$360,000.
-While E gland is thus losing in gold and silver, it must be satisfactory to feel that, in what one of her Aldermen calls
+The recoining of old sovereigns into new ones also entails a heavy loss.
+The only paying department at the Royal Mint is that from which the bronze coinage is issued, and that shows an annual profit of \$360,000.
+While E gland is thus losing in gold and silver, it must be satisfactory to feel that, in what one of her Aldermen called the other day "the merry, merry brown," she is doing a money-making business in more senses than one.